This grape and goat cheese crostini is filled with antioxidants and no added sugar. Plus, it whips up in just 15 minutes––no time at all!

 Plus, each cup of the juice offers zero added sugar and 1 cup (two servings) of fruit, helping you meet your daily fruit quota.
 Adults need between 1 ½ and 2 cups of fruit daily.

-I enjoy this herbed goat cheese appetizer right out of the oven when the bread slices are super warm, but you could also eat it at room temperature.
-The baked goat cheese is so delicious.
-If you don’t have any on hand, cream cheese would also work.
+Soft goat cheese: The baked goat cheese is so delicious.
+If you don’t have any goat cheese on hand, cream cheese would also work.

-While the juice supports heart health, so does the finished product!
+While the juice supports heart health, so does the finished goat cheese crostini!
 The recipe meets expert guidelines for a heart-healthy recipe.
-To qualify as a heart-healthy appetizer, a recipe needs to have:
+To qualify as a heart-healthy appetizer, a recipe must have:

 - Less than or equal to 250 calories per serving (this has 100 calories)